Laboratory Studies

 Chest CT scanning has 2 major roles in the diagnosis of pneumomediastinum.

 Chest CT scanning may be used to diagnose pneumomediastinum not visualized on chest radiography.
 A study from Japan describes the use of chest CT scanning in diagnosing small pneumomediastinum not visible on chest radiography.
 In a series of 33 patients diagnosed with spontaneous pneumomediastinum (SPM) on the basis of clinical presentation and/or chest radiography findings, chest CT scanning revealed pneumomediastinum in 3 patients in whom the chest radiography findings were unremarkable.
 The authors concluded that chest radiography alone may result in a missed diagnosis in 10% of patients presenting with pneumomediastinum.
-Fujiwara reported that pneumomediastinum was found in 15% of patients with idiopathic pulmonary fibrosis.[22]
+In a series of 20 patients with SPM and evidence of mediastinal air collections on chest CT, chest radiographs were interpreted as normal in 20% (Okada 2014).

 CT scanning may provide additional diagnostic information regarding the presence of coexisting illness, such as perforated esophagus.
 Dissanaike et al noted that major injuries to the aerodigestive tract were readily identified on chest CT scans performed in adult patients with blunt trauma and pneumomediastinum.[24]